mhahsler/arules/docs/measures.md

 = min_{X' \subset X}(M(X \Rightarrow Y) - M(X' \Rightarrow Y))
 $$

-where $M$ can be any measure of interestingness.
-The original definition of interest uses the measure confidence.
+where $M$ can be any measure that increases with interestingness.
+The original definition of improvement uses the measure confidence.

 **Range:** $[-\infty, +\infty]$ (the actual range depends on the used measure)